 UES has formed a committee to develop standard operating procedures, guidelines and marketing to assist entities that may be impacted or need additional guidance.
 UES staff has experience in sampling and can provide direct support to our current and future clients regarding PFAS issues.
 There are many business entities that potentially could have used PFAS in their operations including aerospace, manufacturers of textiles, paper products, and insulation, metal platers, semiconductor industry, wire manufacturing, chemical producers and many others.
 At least 2,500 industrial facilities across the nation could be discharging PFAS into the air and water, according to EPA.
 The image below (obtained from EWG) shows the locations of facilities documented as using PFAS.

 According to EWG there are 446 public water systems known to be contaminated with PFAS and nearly 700 military installations with known or suspected PFAS contamination.
-These facilities are not shown on the above image.
 PFAS contamination has also been identified at landfills (disposal of wastes containing PFAS), wastewater treatment plants (conventional sewage treatment methods do not efficiently remove PFAS), and biosolids (domestic sewage applied on agricultural land).